nomeata/haskell-via-sokoban/01-intro.md

 As you see, even multiple arguments are just written after the function, separated by a space, and complex arguments need to be enclosed in parentheses.

-So what is the deal with two two arrows?
+So what is the deal with the two arrows?
 Why not just `Color Picture -> Picture`?
 It might seem strange to you now, but there is a very deep and beautiful reason, to which we will get in a few weeks; for now you just have to take my word for it!